 What's next?
 "After the stock market tops, probably before December 2010, we'll start the final - and most treacherous phase - of this bear market, which started at 2007's high," Neely adds.
 "Keep in mind, a Trending phase can produce the biggest profit potential at the lowest risk, over the shortest period."

-Click to hear Glenn Neely's 20-minute interview: "Trading Strategies for Today's Difficult Markets."
+Click to hear Glenn Neely's interview

 In the next interview of Glenn Neely's "Stock Market Predictions 2010" series, Glenn Neely will introduce his revolutionary Neely River Technology.
 Neely River focuses on how to manage trades in an unpredictable market environment - how to enter positions, move stops, and exit positions without requiring any market perspective or forecasting expertise.